-Dave Thomas Foundation for Adoption, Senior Vice President, General Counsel
+By Melinda Haggerty, Dave Thomas Foundation for Adoption, Senior Vice President, General Counsel

-Before my professional path brought me to the Dave Thomas Foundation for Adoption, my own adoption story began when I was placed into foster care as a teenager.
+Before my professional path brought me to the Foundation, my own adoption story began when I was placed into foster care as a teenager.
 After entering foster care at thirteen years old, the statistics were stacked against me.
 It was unlikely that I would ever be given a safe, permanent, loving family.
-However, during the five years that I spent in foster care, I thrived in a new stable environment where I was supported and encouraged to achieve my potential.
+However, during the five years that I spent in foster care, I thrived in a new, stable environment where I was supported and encouraged to achieve my potential.

 However, most state laws recognize the important role of family even after a child’s eighteenth birthday and place no additional restrictions on adult adoptions.
-It is important to note the process to adopt an adult can vary by state.
+It is important to note that the process to adopt an adult can vary by state.
 For guidelines on how to petition for an adult adoption in your state, review this guide by the Child Welfare Information Gateway and contact your local court for additional information.

-The impact that adult adoption has had on my life cannot be understated.
-It has meant having a grandmother for my daughter, a place to share laughter around a Thanksgiving table, and the enduring gift of unconditional love.
-I carry this personal experience with me into my professional role here at the Dave Thomas Foundation for Adoption, where it motivates me to passionately insist on the adoptability of all youth, regardless of age.
+The impact that adult adoption had on my life cannot be understated.
+It meant a home to return to during summer breaks in college and a place to go for much-needed advice and support as a young adult.
+I carry this personal experience with me into my professional role at the Foundation, where it motivates me to passionately insist on the adoptability of all youth, regardless of age.

 If you are a foster youth who aged out of care or an adult who has a relationship with a youth who has aged out, please consider the option of growing your family through adult adoption.
 Because you are never too old for a place to call home.